tomatolog/manticore/docs/3_indexing/data_sources.rst

 The data to be indexed can generally come from very different sources:
 SQL databases, plain text files, HTML files, mailboxes, and so on.
-From Sphinx point of view, the data it indexes is a set of structured *documents*, each of which has the same set of *fields* and *attributes*.
+From Manticore point of view, the data it indexes is a set of structured *documents*, each of which has the same set of *fields* and *attributes*.
 This is similar to SQL, where each row would correspond to a document, and each column to either a field or an attribute.

-Depending on what source Sphinx should get the data from, different code is required to fetch the data and prepare it for indexing.
+Depending on what source Manticore should get the data from, different code is required to fetch the data and prepare it for indexing.
 This code is called *data source driver* (or simply *driver* or *data source* for brevity).